-Linux is one of the most commonly used operating systems, underpinning everything from PCs through to servers and mobile phones.
-In fact, Linux has been around since the 90s and is in use around the world, and in every application and field imaginable.
+Linux is one of the most commonly used operating systems, serving as the backbone for a diverse array of devices, from personal computers to servers and mobile phones.
+Linux has been around since the 1990s, and it has since established a global presence, seamlessly integrating into virtually every imaginable application and industry.

 Linux Operating System: a brief introduction

 Serving as a liaison between software and hardware, an OS manages the intricacies of a computer’s components.
 In the realm of operating systems like Linux or Windows, key components work in unison to facilitate seamless functionality:

 - Bootloader.
 Your computer needs to go through a startup sequence called booting.
 This boot process needs guidance, and your OS is the software in control throughout the boot process.
 When you start your computer the bootloader for your operating system kickstarts the process.

 - OS Kernel.
 You can call the kernel the part of the operating system which is the “closest” to your computing hardware as it is the part which controls the CPU, access to memory and any peripheral devices.
 It is the “lowest” level at which your operating system works.

 - Background services.
 Called “daemons” in Linux, these small applications act as servants in the background, ensuring that key functions such as scheduling, printing and multimedia function correctly.
 They load after you have booted up, or when you have logged into your computer.